 The Importance of Video for Modern Industries

 “The participants overwhelmingly said video-based interviewing (80%),” Parr wrote in a blog post for Select International.
-“The rest of participants said panel interviews (8%), non-traditional interview questions (8%), and group interviews (4%).”
+“The rest of the participants said panel interviews (8%), non-traditional interview questions (8%), and group interviews (4%).”

 It’s not hard to see why participants so strongly supported video interviewing.
 Video technology is becoming much more prevalent in society and it’s not just hiring managers looking to utilize it: From journalists using the technology for contacting experts to realtors making video walkthroughs of homes for sale.